nomurako/RowCropPhotosynthesisModel/README.md

 # Row Crop Photosynthesis Model
-====
+A mathematical model for calculating the canopy photosynthetic rate of a row-planted crop canopy.

 ## Description
-A mathematical model for calculating the canopy photosynthetic rate of a row-planted crop canopy.
+Please read our paper (not yet published).

 ## Demo